jordan52/trickykegstands/src/site/todayILearned.md

 ### Today I Learned

+#### 2013 02 14

+Pandas (python lib, not the bear) explained in ten minutes <http://vimeo.com/59324550>

+If you're sad that wasn't a link to a baby panda video, here is a bucket of sloths <http://vimeo.com/59234110>

+In my spare time I've been working on sort of a thought experiment where I'm trying to figure out a few paths to get $1.5M.
+Or, rather, what exactly does it take to create that much value.
+Take t-shirt sales, for example.
+(I'm completely making these numbers up, i'm sure they're very naive) Say you make
+$1.30 profit on each shirt sold.
+Assuming a 30% tax rate, you'd have to sell 1.5 million shirts.
+How can you sell that many shirts?
+A combination of marketing and luck no doubt, but what about manufacturing and distribution?
+What kind of support would you need (server capacity, call center, physical warehouse, employees) What kind of pains are bound to happen at that sort of scale?

+Sure, it is silly but it is making me think way outside my comfort zone.
+That's gotta be good, right?.
+In the future I'm going to apply that sort of framework to the ideas I think of or get pitched.
+A sad part of it is applying it to most of my ideas leads to the whole, "You'll make more money opening a couple of Dunkin' Donuts and it will be way easier." conclusion.

+Maybe I'll call it "The Dunkin' Donuts Test"(tm).
+Assuming I wrote a book, could that generate 1.5M in value?
+How long would it take to write the book?
+Market it?
+What are the risks involved looking objectively at existing book sales, publishing figures and the number of starving authors out there?
+Conclusion?
+It would be better and eaiser to open a Dunkin' Donuts...

 #### 2013 02 13

 Before this morning the only Deer Tick I've heard is off Divine Providence (they're latest album.)